MicrosoftDocs/cloud-adoption-framework/docs/scenarios/lamp/moodle/migration-resources.md

 When the Azure Resource Manager template is used, the following resources are created within Azure:

-- **Network template:** The network template will create virtual network, Network Security Group, Network Interface, Subnet, Public IP, Load Balancer/App gateway and Redis Cache etc.
+- **Network template:** The network template will create virtual network, network security group, network interface, subnet, public IP address, Azure Load Balancer/Application Gateway, Redis cache, and more.

-- Creates a virtual network with string as name, apiVersion, Location and DNS server name.
-- The AddressSpace that contains an array of IP address ranges that can be used by subnets.
+The network template also creates a virtual network with string as name, apiVersion, location, and DNS server name.
+The 'AddressSpace' contains a range of IP addresses that can be used by subnets.

-- **Virtual network:** An Azure Virtual Network is a representation of your own network in the cloud.
-It's a logical isolation of the Azure cloud dedicated to your subscription.
+- **Virtual network:** Azure Virtual Network is a representation of your own network in the cloud.
+It's a logical isolation of the Azure cloud that's specifically dedicated to your subscription.
 When you create a virtual network, your services and virtual machines within it can communicate directly and securely in the cloud.
 Explore [virtual network](https://docs.microsoft.com/azure/virtual-network/virtual-networks-overview) for more information.

 - **Network security group:** A network security group (NSG) is a networking filter (firewall) containing a list of security rules allowing or denying network traffic to resources connected to an Azure Virtual Network.
 Explore [network security group](https://docs.microsoft.com/azure/virtual-network/security-overview) for more information.